-- 1. Compliance with Section IX.B is not required for: - a.
-Power line facilities or substations with an in-service date occurring before January 1, 1996, which have been reported to the Commission in accordance with the Commission's decision adopting GO 131 D. - b. the replacement of existing power line facilities or supporting structures with equivalent facilities or structures. - c. the minor relocation of existing power line facilities up to 2,000 feet in length, or the intersetting of additional support structures between existing support structures.
+1. Compliance with Section IX.B is not required for:

-- d. the conversion of existing overhead lines to underground. - e. the placing of new or additional conductors, insulators, or their accessories on supporting structures already built. - f. power lines or substations to be relocated or constructed which have undergone environmental review pursuant to CEQA as part of a larger project, and for which the final CEQA document (Environmental Impact Report (EIR) or Negative Declaration) finds no significant unavoidable environmental impacts caused by the proposed line or substation.
+- a. the replacement of existing power line facilities or supporting structures with equivalent facilities or structures. - b. the minor relocation of existing power line facilities up to 2,000 feet in length, or the intersetting of additional support structures between existing support structures. - c. the conversion of existing overhead lines to underground. - d. the placing of new or additional conductors, insulators, or their accessories on supporting structures already built. - e. power lines or substations to be relocated or constructed which have undergone environmental review pursuant to CEQA as part of a larger project, and for which the final CEQA document (Environmental Impact Report (EIR) or Negative Declaration) finds no significant unavoidable environmental impacts caused by the proposed line or substation.

-- g. power line facilities or substations to be located in an existing franchise, road-widening setback easement, or public utility easement; or in a utility corridor designated, precisely mapped and officially adopted pursuant to law by federal, state, or local agencies for which a final Negative Declaration or EIR finds no significant unavoidable environmental impacts. - h. the construction of projects that are statutorily or categorically exempt pursuant to § 15260 et seq. of the Guidelines adopted to implement the CEQA, 14 Code of California Regulations § 15000 et seq.
-(CEQA Guidelines). - i.
-However, notice of the proposed construction of such facilities must be made in compliance with Section XI.B herein except that such notice is not required for the construction of projects that are statutorily or categorically exempt pursuant to CEQA Guidelines.
-If a protest of the construction of facilities claimed by the utility to be exempt from compliance with Section IX.B is timely filed pursuant to Section XIII, construction may not commence until the Executive Director or the Commission has issued a final determination Commission approves the proposed construction. - j.
-The foregoing exemptions shall not apply when any of the conditions specified in CEQA Guidelines § 15300.2 exist there is reasonable possibility that the activity may impact on an environmental resource of hazardous or critical concern where designated, precisely mapped and officially adopted pursuant to law by federal, state, or local agencies.; or - k. the cumulative impact of successive projects of the same type in the same place, over time, is significant; or - there is a reasonable possibility that the activity will have a significant effect on the environment due to unusual circumstances.
+- f. power line facilities or substations to be located in an existing franchise, road-widening setback easement, or public utility easement; or in a utility corridor designated, precisely mapped and officially adopted pursuant to law by federal, state, or local agencies for which a final Negative Declaration or EIR finds no significant unavoidable environmental impacts. - g.
+However, notice of the proposed construction of such facilities must be made in compliance with Section XI.B herein.
+If a protest of the construction of facilities claimed by the utility to be exempt from compliance with Section IX.B is timely filed pursuant to Section XIII, construction may not commence until the Commission approves the proposed construction. - h.
+The foregoing exemptions shall not apply when there is reasonable possibility that the activity may impact on an environmental resource of hazardous or critical concern where designated, precisely mapped and officially adopted pursuant to law by federal, state, or local agencies.